ifnesi/pydatagen/readme.md

                         Section in the config file related to the Schema Registry (e.g. schema-registry)

   --silent              Do not display results on screen (not applicable to dry-run mode)

+  --crc32               Set librdkafka's default partitioner (crc32), otherwise it will be used murmur2_random
   </span>
 ```